object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     :func:`example.code.graphs.postvisitor` and which differentiates the
     expression provided with respect to a symbol whose name is passed as the string :term:`keyword argument <argument>` `var`.

+    As a simplification, the tests will assume that `var` does not appear in an exponent.
+As an extension, you could consider that case too, but you'd probably need to extend your symbolic language to include the natural logarithm as a symbolic function.

 .. rubric:: Footnotes